alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

-Following SQL query could be used to gather most of the useful alignment information:
+The following SQL query could be used to gather most of the useful alignment information:
 ```
     SELECT * FROM alignments
     JOIN (alignments_excluded JOIN alignments_scores USING(audio_filename) )